 Oaktree's biggest resource is our people.

 They are at the heart of every single action we take, every decision we make and are the champions of our values and beliefs.
 Without our volunteers, Oaktree and its impact simply wouldn’t exist.
 Whether it’s creating innovative strategies around youth participation in our region, executing campaigns that mobilise hundreds of young people around the country, forming partnerships that ensure the financial sustainability of our organisation, writing legal papers, managing teams or creating communication strategies that get sent to hundreds of thousands of people, all of this work is lead and executed by our volunteers.
 It’s not only the work our volunteers do but what they represent that is so important.
 Oaktree volunteers represent what young people are capable of.
 That our generation is not lazy or apathetic but in fact, passionate and hardworking, capable of making tough decisions, overcoming barriers and doing so with humility and energy.
-In 2015 we had 434 volunteers who work across every area of our work, in every state (minus the Northern Territory), doing anywhere between 10 to 30 hours a week.
+In 2015 we had 434 volunteers who work

 We are committed to building a workplace and community that encourages, supports and values diversity.
 To find out more information head on over to our diversity page.